bimobject/docs/docs/documentation/product/sharing-a-product.md

 # Sharing a product

-The products you create in Eando X are private by default.
+The products you create in EandoX are private by default.
 This means that they can only be seen by the people in your team.
-However, products can be shared with other Eando X companies if you choose to do so.
+However, products can be shared with other EandoX companies if you choose to do so.

 ## When should I share a product?